Anupamit/Javascript-Theory-Qustions/README.md

 delete myCar.batteryLife;
 console.log(myCar.batteryLife); // 300

 ```

 **[⬆ Back to Top](#table-of-contents)**

 ## Q.45 What is shallow copy and deep copy in javascript?
 **Shallow Copy**

-Shallow copy is a bit-wise copy of an object.
+A bit-wise copy of an object.
 A new object is created that has an exact copy of the values in the original object.
-If any of the fields of the object are references to other objects, just the reference addresses are copied i.e., only the memory address is copied.
+If any of the fields of the object are references to other objects, just the reference addresses are copied (i.e., only the memory address is copied).

-A Shallow copy of the object can be done using object.assign()
+A shallow copy of the object can be done using `Object.assign()`.

 ```js
 let obj = {
   a: 10,